araichev/hourly_wage/README.rst

 Usage
 ------
-Run as script to produce the table above.
+Run as a script to produce the table above.
 Otherwise use as a module to assist in NZ tax calculations.